 But why are the erotic sculptures there in the first place?
 Nepal is a fairly conservative and religious country and it is certainly not looked well upon for a man and a woman to display any kind of affection towards each other in public.
-Sexual virtue is held high and even to hint to the dogmatic subject in speech would be unimaginable for most Nepali people.
+Sexual virtue is held high and even hinting at the dogmatic subject in speech would be unimaginable for most Nepali people.
 Sure, times are slowly changing and it’s getting more normal among teenagers to have boyfriend-girlfriend relations.
 But sex is still a big taboo.
 Yet in the holy temples, the heart of all religion, culture, tradition and morality, hundreds of erotic scenes are displayed as fine art, side by side with the Gods themselves!

 Thunder and Lightning

 Scholars have not been able to agree on one certain explanation.
 Instead, they have come up with a range of possible explanations, but the exact truth of the matter seems to have been lost in the fogs of time.
-The most heard explanation today is that the erotic scenes are in fact there to protect the temples from thunder and lightning!
-The mythological founded reason being that the God of lightning is too shy to cast his destructive forces towards temples which carry open displays of sexuality.
+The most heard explanation today is that the erotic scenes are there to protect the temples from thunder and lightning!
+The mythological reason is that the God of lightning is too shy to cast his destructive forces toward temples that carry open displays of sexuality.

 Another reason, slightly contradictory, is that the same God, Indra is his name, is so attracted to the erotic sculptures that he would never think of destroying them.
-It could be this sort of mythological superstition that were to account of the massive display of sexual frivolity in the temple wood carvings.
+It could be this sort of mythological superstition that was to account for the massive display of sexual frivolity in the temple wood carvings.
 But then, why would it only be the temples that have erotic sculptures, and not ordinary buildings?

 These hard-to-pin-down rituals and practices had as their purpose to channel cosmic energies through the human body and reach into the divine world through yoga and various mundane acts.
 Sex was, and still is, used in Tantricism not just for procreation and pleasure, but also as a means to spiritual liberation through the ecstasy that accompanies the orgasm.
 As such, Tantra could indeed explain all the woody temple eroticism.

 Shiva and Shakti

-But according to my own (un-scientific) studies, this has become nothing more than an empty ritual to the ordinary people, who hardly know what the figures represent.
+But according to my own (un-scientific) studies, this has become nothing more than an empty ritual for ordinary people, who hardly know what the figures represent.
 The main sites for Shiva and Shakti devotion in Nepal are the Pashupatinath and the Gujeshwori temples respectively, located close to each other on the banks of the Bagmati river in Kathmandu.
 According to prevailing legends, these localities were where some of Shiva’s and his wife/consort Parvati’s body parts fell down from the sky.
 The body parts being Parvati’s vagina and one of Shiva’s “horns” (from his incarnation as a deer, strangely, he had three “horns” – he must have been quite horny!).
-Shrines and temples were later build around these body parts and today, pilgrims from the whole continent come to pray and perform their religious rituals at these sites.
+Shrines and temples were later built around these body parts and today, pilgrims from the whole continent come to pray and perform their religious rituals at these sites.

 To show man and woman in their full, natural beauty.
 The fine art of naturalism.
-If not, then maybe it was just a bunch of perverse pranksters they’d hired as temple architects at that time?
+If not, then maybe it was just a bunch of perverse pranksters they’d hired as temple architects at that time.
 Smoking too much of the local weed?
 Or did people perhaps believe that images of the naked body could repel and scare away demons and other evil forces?
 Or that their offspring would be of a higher caliber if they procreated in a temple?
 I suppose it could even have been an early marketing attempt, ancient cartoonists trying to attract more people to the temples!

-There’s many possibilities and maybe they all have a bit of truth in them.
+There are many possibilities and maybe they all have a bit of truth in them.
 It is, after all, not always easy to simplify man’s historical actions and conclude from them one singular and clear motive.